 In 1864, the eyes of the world returned to central Virginia as it once again became the decisive battleground of the Civil War.
 As we embark on this last full year of the sesquicentennial, it is remarkable to ponder that once the armies arrived on Richmond's doorstep in May 1864, they were here until the end of the war.
 The outcome was far from certain – for the future of the Union, the Confederacy, and four million African Americans.

-From May through July, to commemorate the sesquicentennial of the Overland Campaign, three national parks – Fredericksburg & Spotsylvania National Military Park, Richmond National Battlefield Park, and Petersburg National Battlefield – are working jointly and individually, and with our partners, to plan a wide range of programs designed to do justice to the people and places connected with the Overland story.
-In the fall, Richmond NBP and Petersburg NB will coordinate programs to explore the Richmond-Petersburg Campaign.
+From May through June, to commemorate the sesquicentennial of the Overland Campaign, three national parks – Fredericksburg & Spotsylvania National Military Park, Richmond National Battlefield Park, and Petersburg National Battlefield – are working jointly and individually, and with our partners, to plan a wide range of programs designed to do justice to the people and places connected with the Overland story.

 A variety of programs sponsored by the park's partners will offer visitors the opportunity to experience even more of the region's 1864 Civil War story!

 We look forward to exploring this multi-faceted story with you throughout 2014!